aisingapore/PeekingDuck/docs/source/index.rst

 How PeekingDuck Works
 =====================

 **Nodes** are the building blocks of PeekingDuck.
-Each node is a wrapper for a Python function, and contains information on how other PeekingDuck nodes may interact with it.
+Each node is a wrapper for a pipeline function, and contains information on how other PeekingDuck nodes may interact with it.

 PeekingDuck has 6 types of nodes: